mrneatly/valify/README.md

 $errorMsgForUserAttr = $validator->getError('username');
 ```

+As each attribute can have a few error messages, `getError()` will give you
+the last message of the corresponding attribute error stack (array).

 ## List of built-in validators:
 * boolean
 * email
+* file
 * string

 For detailed parameter description of each validator, see class methods in valify/validators.

 ## Testing
 In order to properly run unit tests, you need to specify path to the composer autoloader file.
-Then you just issue the `phpunit` command under `valify` (component root) directory.
+Then you just issue the `phpunit` command in terminal under `valify` (component root) directory.

 ## Examples
-Check index.php in examples folder to view framework in action.
+Check index.php in `examples` directory to view framework in action.

 All bug and issue reports are welcome as well as improvement proposals.
 Enjoy.